 Google loves websites that offer smooth reading, seamless browsing, and support lightning fast loading speeds.

 In 2010, the search engine behemoth introduced site speed as a new ranking signal.
 Chipping in my two cents, amping up a site’s speed makes a whole lot of sense especially when we look at it from the vantage point of a consumer.

 With that energy circulating, be on the lookout for more opportunities to increase your site’s speed whenever you do a full site audit.
 If, for instance, you have extensive posts and pages, compress them.
 And, if you’re using WordPress, put in a little extra effort to get rid of worn out plugins and add-ons, replacing them with a quality caching plugin.

 Get On The Path To Safer SEO Best Practices

-Of course, getting the coveted top spot on Google takes more than fast and responsive website design, properly written title tags, descriptions, and long-form content.
-But it’s worth your while to focus on the basics first and then consider more advanced strategies to gain exposure.
+Of course, reaching the status of shining star on Google takes more than a fast and responsive website design, properly written title tags, descriptions, and long-form content.
+But it’s just what the doctor ordered when you decide to focus on the basics first and then consider more advanced strategies to gain exposure.